Cryptocoders-wtf/assetstore-contract/docs/README.md

 ![](https://i.imgur.com/st9ufHK.png)

-### On-Chain Vector Editor (WebUI)
+### On-Chain Vector Editor (work in progress)

-On-Chain Vector Editor is a WebUI front-end of Asset Composer, which allows creative people to author new images by drawing and combining existing vector assets, just like Adobe Illustrator, and mint it as a new NFT.
+On-Chain Vector Editor is a **WebUI front-end** of Asset Composer, which allows creative people to author new images by drawing and combining existing vector assets, just like Adobe Illustrator, and mint it as a new NFT.

 On-Chain Vector Editor is still under development as a part of [WebUI front-end of On-Chain AsstStore](https://github.com/Cryptocoders-wtf/assetstore).